Advances in Temporal Point Processes: Bayesian, Neural, and LLM Approaches: Neural TPPs

 The main advantage of recurrent models lies in their computational efficiency.
 During the prediction phase, once the history embedding $\mathbf{h}_n$ is obtained, the model can predict the next event with constant time complexity $O(1)$, regardless of the sequence length.
 This makes recurrent models particularly suitable for online or streaming settings where fast real-time prediction is essential.
 Moreover, during training, the time complexity scales linearly with the number of events, i.e., $O(N)$, since the history embedding is updated in an iterative, step-by-step manner along the event sequence.
 However, recurrent models also suffer from several notable limitations.
 First, due to their inherently sequential architecture, they cannot be efficiently parallelized during training, which significantly slows down the training process, especially for long event sequences.
 Second, traditional RNN-based models struggle to capture long-range dependencies due to issues such as vanishing or exploding gradients, which can degrade the model’s ability to learn complex temporal dynamics over extended horizons.
-Although architectures such as LSTMs and GRUs~\cite{chung2014empirical} partially mitigate these issues, they do not fundamentally resolve them.
+Although architectures such as LSTMs and GRUs~\citep{chung2014empirical} partially mitigate these issues, they do not fundamentally resolve them.
 These limitations have motivated the development of alternative architectures, such as attention-based and Transformer-style models, which offer better support for parallelism and more effective modeling of long-range dependencies.
-In \cref{table1}, we summarize the advantages and disadvantages of recurrent models and autoregressive models for comparison.